Himalayan Exploration and Tea Fuelled Mayhem

 My book ‘The Ancient Tea Horse Road’ – (Viking-Penguin Publishers) – ebook version here – detailing my 7.5 month groundbreaking journey traveling and chronicling one of the world’s great (and largely forgotten) trade routes, The Tea Horse Road.
 Like many obsessions, this journey to uncover more of its physical and cultural history will never really end.

-Home for me in northwestern Yunnan – close to my two ‘needs’, mountains and tea – allows me unbridled access to both.
+Home for me in northwestern Yunnan for over a decade – close to my two ‘needs’, mountains and tea – allowed me unbridled access to both.
+Hawaii is now home for much of every year.